wp-plugins/webemailprotector/readme.txt

 == Description ==

-Secure your website email addresses and hide them from being scraped and harvested with the strongest email obfuscator available.
+Secure your website email addresses and hide them from being scraped and harvested with the strongest email obfuscator available, and we believe the only one that works 100%.
 Stop spammers, virus attacks and ID theft perpetrators at source and keep your address private.
-In our belief this is the only email cloaking solution that actually works.
+Check how secure your site is using our email finder tool at <http://www.webemailprotector.com/website-email-security-check.html>.

 WebEmailProtector is a professional grade web-site email obfuscator (aka EMO) service.
 Using it on your web-site provides the strongest anti-harvesting security available on the web using secure server-side authentication with heuristics.
 Bona-fide visitors are still